Element (song): Music video

-The song's accompanying music video premiered on June 27, 2017 on Lamar's Vevo channel on YouTube.
-The video was directed by Jonas Lindstroem and The Little Homies (pseudonyms for Lamar himself and Dave Free).
+The song's accompanying music video premiered on June 27, 2017, on Lamar's Vevo channel on YouTube.
+The video was directed by Jonas Lindstroem and The Little Homies (the latter a pseudonym for Lamar himself and Dave Free).

 Described as violent and powerful, the music video contains powerful imagery, some of which contains direct references to photographs of civil rights photographer, musician, writer, and director Gordon Parks.
 The video also mimics the imagery from the music video for "Humble", the first single from Damn.

 The music video has received positive reviews.
 Lawrence Burney of noisey called the video "the masterpiece you anticipated."

 Critical reception

+The song received highly positive reviews from critics.
 Joe Price of Pigeons and Planes named "Element" as one of the best songs of the week, the week of April 14, 2017, saying the song has "memorable verses and a sticky hook over some sparse but gorgeous production."
 Continuing, Price says "Element" is "a prime example of what makes Damn an immediately appealing body of work that is just as rewarding as his more challenging output."
 Meave McDermott of USA Today, in a positive review, said the song "still sounds sharp and unforgiving even when he's coining catchphrases."

 Live performances

 Lamar performed "Element" for the first time live at the Coachella Valley Music and Arts Festival on April 23, 2017.
 His performance at Coachella was highly acclaimed, with the L.A.
 Times describing his performance as "simple, yet powerful."

-Lamar has performed "Element" on the Damn tour.
+Lamar has performed "Element" on The Damn tour and the Grand National Tour.